 Since birth, Kanbi has had spina bifida.
 The doctors told her parents she likely wouldn’t make it.
 However, she fought hard and survived her first major surgery as an infant.
 Since then, she has gone through more than 40 surgeries.

 Despite her hardships, 2015 180 Medical Scholarship Recipient Kanbi has maintained her schoolwork and grades.
 She achieved the honor of being on the Dean’s List for all four of her semesters so far at college.
 Plus, she serves on the Brookings Human Rights Committee as a student representative.
 She is also a member of Alpha Lambda Delta, Psi Chi, and Phi Upsilon Omicron.

 Today, Kanbi is a Junior at South Dakota State University where she’s working toward the goal of becoming a certified child life specialist.
 She hopes to help children and their families cope with illness and disability.

-Kanbi has truly exemplified a spirit of giving back throughout her life.
+Kanbi Knippling has truly exemplified a dedication to giving back throughout her life.
 Given her experiences of life as a child with spina bifida, we know she’ll be wonderful in her future career!

 About 180 Medical and Our Scholarship

 180 Medical is a nationally-accredited provider of sterile-use intermittent catheters and ostomy supplies, and we’re proud to be considered the first choice for many of the top healthcare facilities, rehabilitation centers, hospitals, and doctors’ offices across the nation.
 Customers choose and stick with 180 Medical because of our unparalleled product knowledge and our dedication to customer care.